DennisDeV7/reading-notes/read5.md

 Cascading Style Sheet or CSS enables a creator to enhance how documents are presented.
 This can include but not limit to the color, size, and position of the HTML elements.

 The appearance of a website can be controlled by one external style sheet written in CSS.
 The HTML code must include references to the external sheet.
 This file cannot contain HTML tags within it.
-Example:

-body {
-  background-color: lightblue;
-}

-h1 {
-  color: navy;
-  margin-left: 20px;
-}

 The styling can also be added internally within an HTML file using style elements such as the ones mentioned above.
 This will add the style specifically to the HTML page not to the entire website.